 The purpose of the Membership Committee is to oversee and participate in the retention and addition of new members to the Association and to provide direction to the Board of Directors for continuous improvement of member services.
 It works with staff to identify new members, assist with recruitment, review membership categories and fee structure and offer recommendations for improvement and may be called on to oversee exit interviews for members who have not renewed their membership.

-The purpose of the energy3 Conference Committee is to assist in the overall planning and implementation of the annual energy3 Conference.
-It works with the Board of Directors and staff to ensure that the energy3 Conference is successful both in financial and quality terms.
-The committee is tasked with assisting in the three categories of; sponsorship and ticket sales, program content and planning and finally, logistics and communications.
+The purpose of the Events Committee is to assist with the planning and implementation of current annual events.
+It works with the Board of Directors and staff to ensure our events are successful both in financial and quality terms.
+Some of the activities you can expect as a committee member includes leveraging your network to promote and support events hosted by the Association.